 - Look for artificial sugars like sucralose, sacharin, aspartame and acesulfame.

-- Preservatives can hide, like sodium nitrite and sodium nitrate are found in processed meats.
+- Preservatives can hide, things like sodium nitrite and sodium nitrate are found in processed meats.

 - Three big ingredient categories that can have a variety of names are sugar, sodium and trans fat.